amabdelmongy/Payment.Gateway/README.md

 Database scripts to create SQL tables

 ##  How to run the code
- - Build with Visiual studio 2019 and run
+ - Build with Visual studio 2019 and run

 ## Deliverables
 1. Build an API that allows a merchant to